OnionIoT/oled-twitter-display/README.md

 2. Something went wrong when running the mainProgram() in the [`olderTwitterDisplay.py`](https://github.com/AmieDD/oled-twitter-display/blob/master/oledTwitterDisplay.py)
   * In this case, it's something to do with the ssl module on your OS system where it might not be able to make `HTTPS` requests.
 So you will have to change L8 of `oledTwitterDisplay.py` file to [`baseUrl = "http://api.twitter.com"`](https://github.com/AmieDD/oled-twitter-display/blob/master/oledTwitterDisplay.py#L8)

+3. Text on the OLED display is upside down.
+  * Working on a solution

 ## Questions?
 amie@amiedd.com